The Traitors (British TV series): End Game

-After the final Round Table, the remaining players (typically four) gather at the Fire of Truth and participate in the End Game.
+After the final Round Table, the remaining players (typically four) gather at a fire and participate in the End Game.
 The group are given an opportunity to end the game by unanimous vote.
 Any vote to continue will lead to another immediate banishment vote.
 When a unanimous decision is reached to end the game — or when there are only two players left — the remaining players reveal whether they are Faithful or Traitors.
 If they are all Faithful contestants, they will share the prize fund, however, if any of these final players are Traitors then they will share the prize fund amongst themselves.
+To make their choice they hand Claudia one of two pouches: one marked "banish again" and another marked "end game".
+Each of the pouches is then thrown into a fire where "banish again" pouches cause the flames to turn red and "end game" pouches make them green.
+All active players see how each player voted.

 For Series 3, in the final Round Table and for all subsequent banishments around the fire pit, banished players no longer reveal their true affiliation.
 In addition, the role of "Seer" was introduced, where a player, either Faithful or Traitor, can win the right in a task to meet in private with a player of their choosing who has to reveal their true identity to the Seer (the Seer's true identity is not revealed to the chosen player).
 Both players can tell the other players whatever they want about the contents of the meeting.
 In Series 3, the Seer's meeting happened before the final Round Table.